Kaist-ICLab/Personalized_Affective_Computing/README.md

 ## STRUCTURE

+#### archives Folder
+- You need to create a `data` folder manually.
+  -  The top-level folders contain raw data, and `mts_archive` contains data after each preprocessing.

 #### DATASET_PREPARE Folder
 - We have to format all datasets into the same structure as the WESAD dataset.
   - In each `Si` folder, have a file for each participant in `.pkl`.
   - In each `.pkl` file, label and sensor signal data are in `numpy.array` format.
-- `archives` folder: You need to create a `data` folder manually.
-  - The top-level folders contain raw data, and `mts_archive` contains data after each preprocessing.

 #### arpreprocessing Folder
 - When you run `ar_dataset_preprocessing.py`, the codes inside this folder will be executed.